 Ayurveda defines a human being as the assemblage of the five maha bhutas plus jivatman (individual consciousness).
 The five maha bhutasgive rise to the doshas (psycho-physical tendencies).
 The doshas are derived by combining different pairs of the five elements.
 Doshas are comprised with the combinations of these five elements; earth, water, fire, air, and ether.
 Ayurveda thinks that each of us has micro universe within ourselves, just as there is macro universe outside of us.
 These five elements are important in understanding the functions of the body.

 Earth represents stability such as bones, cells and tissues.
 Water presents change, and we have liquids in our body such as blood and lymph.
 The water elements deliver nutrients, carrying away the waste, regulating temperature, and carrying hormonal information.
-Fire represents heat and energy, which is critical for digesting foods or building muscles.
-Air is the movement, mobile and dynamic functions of the body.
-Ether is the space in between everything.
-It defines one thing from another.
+Fire represents heat and energy,

 There are seven possible combinations of vata, pitta and kapha.
 Every individual has all three doshas within them but it is the dominance of any one, two or all three that makes up a person’s individual prakruti (constitution).
 Established at conception, prakruti is the psycho-physical constitution of an individual.
 It creates the inborn tendencies that influence how one experiences life.
 When functioning normally and present in normal quantities, the doshas maintain balance in all body processes.

 When out of balance they create disease.
 The imbalanced state is referred to as vikruti.
 If the present state of the doshas is the same as prakruti, that individual is balanced and healthy.
 Vikruti is the result of any aspects of diet, lifestyle, emotions, age, and environment which continually change from moment to moment.
-No matter what the constitution, it is possible to achieve optimal health through proper diet, cooking methods, lifestyle habits and an attitude towards life that specifically suits each individual.
+No matter what the constitution, it is possible to achieve optimal health through proper diet, cooking methods, lifestyle habits and

 The word Vata is derived from the Sanskrit verb “vah” means vehicle; to carry; to move.
 The elements of ether and air combine to form the dosha of Vata.
 Vata is connected to the nervous system and therefore reaches every part of the body.
 Traditionally, Ayurveda calls these the “winds” of the body – the impulses traveling along nerves, muscles, blood vessels and anywhere there is bodily motion.